Gdoc/Admin

 The safest energy sources are also the cleanest

-The good news is that there is no trade-off between the safest sources of energy in the short term, and the least damaging for the climate in the long term.
-They are one and the same, as the chart below shows.
+The good news is that there is no trade-off between the safest sources of energy in the short term and the least damaging for the climate in the long term.
+As the chart below shows, they are one and the same.

-In the chart, on the left-hand side, we have the same comparison of death rates from accidents and air pollution that we just looked at.
-On the right, we have the amount of greenhouse gas that are emitted per unit of electricity production.
+In the chart on the left-hand side, we have the same comparison of death rates from accidents and air pollution that we just looked at.
+On the right, we have the amount of greenhouse gases emitted per unit of electricity production.

-These are not just the emissions from the burning of fuels, but also from the mining, transportation and maintenance over a power plant’s lifetime.5
+These are not just the emissions from the burning of fuels but also the mining, transportation, and maintenance over a power plant’s lifetime.5

 Coal, again, is the dirtiest fuel.
-It emits much more greenhouse gases than other sources – hundreds of times more than nuclear, solar, and wind.
+It emits much more greenhouse gases than other sources – more than a hundred times more than nuclear.

 Unfortunately, the global electricity mix is still dominated by fossil fuels: coal, oil, and gas account for around 60%.
-If we want to stop climate change we have a great opportunity in front of us: we can transition away from them to nuclear and renewables, and also reduce deaths from accidents and air pollution as a side effect.6
+If we want to stop climate change, we have a great opportunity: we can transition away from them to nuclear and renewables and reduce deaths from accidents and air pollution as a side effect.6

-This transition will not only protect future generations, but it will also come with huge health benefits for the current one.
+This transition will not only protect future generations but also have huge health benefits for the current one.

 Methodology and notes